opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 ## Create a GitHub Page

-- [GitHub Pages](https://docs.github.com/en/pages) is a service running on GitHub that can serve websites.
-It can also use Jekyll to build the websites for you.
+[GitHub Pages](https://docs.github.com/en/pages) is a service running on GitHub that can serve websites.
+It can also use [Jekyll](https://jekyllrb.com/) to build the websites for you.

-There are [two types](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) of GitHub Pages sites.
+- There are [two types](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) of GitHub Pages sites.
-You can have a **user** site, where the URL will look like `https://<username>.github.io`;
-you can also have a **project** site, where the URL will look like `https://<username>.github.io/<repository>`.
+- **user** sites are built from repositories with names ending in `.github.io` and are served to URLS in the format `https://<username>.github.io`
+- **project** sites are built from any repository with URLs like `https://<username>.github.io/<repository>`.
-In this course, we will create a **user** site.
+- In this course, we will create a **user** site and eventually link to some content in **project** sites.

-We will start with the Jekyll theme [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes), as a simple but highly customizable theme.
+- We will start with the Jekyll theme [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes), as a simple but highly customizable theme.
-See documentation and examples [here](https://mmistakes.github.io/minimal-mistakes/).
+- See documentation and examples [here](https://mmistakes.github.io/minimal-mistakes/).
-Feel free to research and apply other themes on your own.
+- Feel free to research and apply other themes on your own.

 ### Create your site